qed-lab/Evalution-Code-Complex-Observations-for-Plan-Recongition-as-Planning/README.md

  _Please_ report bugs, questions, and compilation issues to its repository [here](https://github.com/qed-lab/Complex-Observation-Compiler).

 ### Compiling an optimal planner (with tracer)
-This evaluation uses a specially built optimal planner that produces a plan-trace.
+This evaluation uses a specially built optimal planner that produces a plan trace.
 This plan trace was used to generate new complex observations.
-If you don't need to generate new observations and would like to use your own planner, replace the 'run_planner' function in harness.py with your own interface.
+If you don't need to generate new observations and would like to use your own optimal planner, replace the 'run_planner' function in harness.py with your own interface.
  - Download [LAPKT](http://lapkt.org/index.php?title=Download), and set it up.
 (LAPKT should have resources.
 You'll need boost.)
     - Make sure to set up LAPKT's FF parser in 'external/libff', as in [these](http://lapkt.org/index.php?title=GettingStarted) instructions.
 If it has issues finding '/usr/include/<anything>' you may have to remove the explicit paths from the bottom.
 Regex in an IDE works best for this.